-Sally is EDMHSS Coordinator.
+Sally is EDMHSS Manager.
 She began working with EDMHSS in 1979 as a volunteer and in 2000 she was appointed to the role of Coordinator.
 She is responsible for the day-to-day administration of the charity.
 This includes supervising the delivery of services, recruiting and monitoring volunteers and developing successful partnerships with local agencies and with the local community.
 Her work ensures that the work we do as a charity continues to be relevant to the needs of local service users.

 Sally is a people person who is very passionate about the charity and the people who receive our help and support.
 She has a Certificate in Community Mental Health Care from the University of Birmingham, a Certificate in Basic Counselling Skills and a Foundation Certificate in Health and Safety in the Workplace.
 In her spare time, Sally enjoys walking, crosswords and spending time with her family.

 Sandie is manager of The Welcome Club.
 She plans and supervises activities, games and trips for the service users.
 Along with the help of the volunteers, she makes many cups of tea and coffee for the service users and gives them opportunities to chat to a good listener.

 Before coming to EDMHSS she worked for many years supporting adults with brain injuries in an education centre, enabling them to participate in many activities such as art, gardening and exercising.